 1995

-Ted Lemon of Littorai Wines first vintage of vineyard designated Savoy Pinot Noir.
+Ted Lemon of Littorai Wines sources fruit for his first vintage of vineyard designated Savoy Pinot Noir.

 -